nvim-treesitter/nvim-treesitter/README.md

 For `nvim-treesitter` to support a specific feature for a specific language requires both a parser for that language and an appropriate language-specific query file for that feature.

 A list of the currently supported languages can be found [on this page](SUPPORTED_LANGUAGES.md).

-We are looking for maintainers to add more parsers and to write query files for their languages.
-Check our [tracking issue](https://github.com/nvim-treesitter/nvim-treesitter/issues/2282) for open language requests.
+If you wish to add a new language or improve the queries for the an existing one, please see our [contributing guide](CONTRIBUTING.md).

 For related information on the supported languages, including related plugins, see [this wiki page](https://github.com/nvim-treesitter/nvim-treesitter/wiki/Supported-Languages-Information).